 The final set of molars to erupt in the back corners of a normal adult mouth are wisdom teeth.
 If these teeth are causing problems for your oral hygiene or are not growing in correctly, your dentist may recommend removing them to help preserve your oral health.

 The frenum is a small piece of tissue that joins your lips, cheeks or tongue to your gum area.
 The frenectomy procedure eliminates this piece of tissue if it is restricting function - commonly referred to as lip-tied, cheek-tied or tongue-tied.
 Our dentists perform frenectomies for patients of any age, but this safe, fast-healing procedure is most common for babies and children.

-During a bone graft, your dentist adds bone tissue to your jaw bone, strengthening it so it can support a dental implant.
-During this procedure, bone from one part of your body is or special bone grafting material is placed on your jaw bone.
+During a bone graft, your dentist adds bone tissue to your jaw, to help strengthen it in order to support a dental implant.
+During this procedure, bone from another part of your body, (or special bone grafting material) is surgically placed on your jaw bone.
 Once the bone graft has healed, the dental implant can be placed.
-A bone graft may also be required to regenerate bone lost due to severe gum disease.
+A bone graft may also be recommended to help regenerate bone lost due to severe gum disease.